-The Disc Golf Hall Of Fame is an independent organization dedicated to the promotion of disc golf, its premier pioneers, and players.
-It was founded in 1993 by Lavonne Wolfe #580 of Huntsville, AL. Lavonne also created what is now known as the Headrick Memorial Museum, a collection of memorabilia that help describe the history of our sport, now housed at the International Disc Golf Center in Appling, GA.
+The World Disc Golf Hall of Fame is an independent organization dedicated to the promotion of disc golf, its premier pioneers, and players.
+It was founded in 1993 by Lavone Wolfe #580 of Huntsville, AL. Lavone also created what is now known as the Headrick Memorial Museum, a collection of memorabilia that help describe the history of our sport, now housed at the International Disc Golf Center in Appling, GA.

 The first round of inductees were nominated in 1993, forever immortalizing their significance and importance to the game of disc golf.
 The first member to be honored was, of course, the father of disc golf and founder of the PDGA, "Steady" Ed Headrick, PDGA #001 "Steady" Ed along with six others would be voted in for the official first class